 They Lack Background Knowledge

 Without background knowledge, our students are reading a text without a good foundation for consuming the information.
 It is our job to help them build background knowledge prior to reading.
 We can do this by showing a video, a picture, sharing a story, or finding other ways to help them process the information they are about to read.
+This is one of the simplest ways to help improve comprehension in fluent readers.

 They Are Unable to Organizing Their Thinking